Rwandan

 Research and Vision

 We gather information on countries’ National Action Plans on Women, Peace, and Security (WPS) and highlight available resources on the topic.
-Through our research, we aim to understand the barriers hindering women’s active participation in security sectors across the globe and make recommendations to help eliminate them.
+Through our research, we aim to understand the barriers hindering women’s active participation in security sectors and make recommendations to help eliminate them.

 SecurityWomen Rwanda is a new initiative and the first of many SecurityWomen ‘chapters’ to come.
 This allows us to work locally, leveraging on-the-ground knowledge and expertise to help turn our global vision into a tangible reality.